Medical Translation for DHA License | DataFlow

 Missing Documents

 DHA requires a complete documentation package.
 Missing even one certificate can stall your application.
-Review the DHA requirements checklist before ordering translation to ensure you have everything needed.
+Review the DHA requirements checklist before ordering translation to confirm you have everything needed.

 Expired Good Standing Certificates